 If a loan defaults, it impacts the borrower’s and the guarantor’s credit history.
-If you are party to a loan which has defaulted, even if you just are a guarantor, it affects your CIBIL Credit Report.
+If you are party to a loan that has defaulted, even if you just are a guarantor, it affects your CIBIL Credit Report.
 And when you apply for a loan, your guarantee on the defaulted loan can end up as a reason for the lender to deny your loan.
-This is why it is highly recommended that you should ensure the repayment capability of the borrower before becoming a guarantor to his/her loan.
+This is why it is highly recommended that you should ensure the repayment capability of the borrower before becoming a guarantor for his/her loan.

-- Comments in CIBIL report: Apart from low CIBIL, one of the most overlooked reasons behind loan rejection is ignoring the comments on your CIBIL report.
-Reports generated by CIBIL whether they are Credit Scores or Credit Information Reports play a major role in securing a loan for you from the lender and if apart from the three digit numerical CIBIL Credit score, there is any observation in these reports, lenders take notice.
+Apart from low CIBIL, one of the most overlooked reasons behind loan rejection is ignoring the comments on your CIBIL report.
+Reports generated by CIBIL whether they are Credit Scores or Credit Information Reports play a major role in securing a loan for you from the lender and if apart from the three-digit numerical CIBIL Credit score, there is any observation in these reports, lenders take notice.
 These comments in the CIBIL generated reports can hurt your loan approval prospect if they pertain to your settling the loan by deviating from the terms and conditions of the loan or you requesting for a lower interest rate mid-term or you paying EMIs after Days Past Due (DPD) etc.